 SoFi Checking and Savings: All of the Above

 We hear you, millennials.
 And we want what you want.
-So we developed SoFi Money®, a new cash management account that has no account fees.
-With SoFi Money, withdrawing cash is fee-free at 55,000+ ATMs worldwide (fee structure is subject to change at any time).
+So we developed SoFi Checking and Savings®, an online banking experience that has no account fees.
+With SoFi Checking and Savings, withdrawing cash is fee-free at 55,000+ ATMs worldwide (fee structure is subject to change at any time).

 Plus, you’ll gain access to the SoFi community—members like you, career coaches, credentialed financial planners, and special events.